diogomonica/new.diogomonica.com/_posts/2015-12-29-from-double-f-to-double-a.markdown

 bDk6Wbfj83EpcaKgT5WkBfiiml66Tln3DskDJneGBoo=
 ```

 HPKP is probably the most dangerous of all the security headers.
 Like HSTS, if something goes wrong (your private key gets compromised), users might be disallowed from accessing your website for the duration you specify in your *max_age* argument.
 Also, like CSP, HPKP actually comes with a *Report-Only* version, which allows you to test your pins, without risking downtime.
-I reccomend this [great blog post](https://timtaubert.de/blog/2014/10/http-public-key-pinning-explained/) by Tim Taubert for more info on HPKP.
+I recommend this [great blog post](https://timtaubert.de/blog/2014/10/http-public-key-pinning-explained/) by Tim Taubert for more info on HPKP.

 As I mentioned before, the lack of readership of this blog allows me to jump right into enforcement mode, adding this new header to my nginx config: